AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

    ![Easily update many assets in live copy folders from the Live Copy Overview console](assets/livecopyconsole_update_many_assets.png)

-   *Figure: Easily update many assets in live copy folders from the Live Copy Overview console*
+   *Figure: Easily update many assets in live copy folders from the [!UICONTROL Live Copy Overview] console.*

-## Extend MSM for Assets {#extendapi}
+## Extend MSM for [!DNL Assets] {#extendapi}

-AEM allows you to extend the functionality using the MSM Java APIs.
-For Assets, the extending works just the same as it works with MSM for Site.
+[!DNL Experience Manager] allows you to extend the functionality using the MSM Java APIs.
+For [!DNL Assets], the extending works just the same as it works with MSM for [!DNL Sites].
 For details, see [Extending the MSM](/help/sites-developing/extending-msm.md) and the following for information about specific tasks:

 * [Overview of APIs](/help/sites-developing/extending-msm.md#overview-of-the-java-api)
 * [Create a new synchronization action](/help/sites-developing/extending-msm.md#creating-a-new-synchronization-action)